SiloCityLabs/blog/content/post/2020/2020-03-5-raspberry-pi-encrypted-offsite-backups.md

 #### Trust?

-We dont actually need to trust them all that much, They dont need any passwords and we dont even risk out data becouse we plan on using encryption.
+We dont actually need to trust them all that much, They dont need any passwords and we dont even risk our data becouse we plan on using encryption.

 #### Electric?